Nikki Romney - paintings

 ELUTHARIA - SOLD

-Born again, naked & free - without the hindrance of organised religion and group thinking.
+Born again, nude & free - without the hindrance of organised religion and group thinking.
 The owl represents the death of free thought.
-The old woman on the right holding her blood-red cross represents the old-school, conservative view that free-thinking artists are "sinners".
+The old woman on the right holding her blood-red cross, represents the old-school, conservative view that free-thinking artists are "sinners".
 This painting won a national award in 2014.

 FEAR - SOLD